osiegmar/jlo/README.md

 # J'Lo – the Java Loader

 The Java Loader (or J'Lo for short) is a minimalistic tool to download and manage Java installations on your machine.
-It is written in Rust and the main focus is on simplicity and ease of use.
+It is written in Rust, with a main focus on simplicity and ease of use.

 J'Lo currently supports Linux (x86_64) and macOS (arm64).